The Theme of Friendship

-This is just one of the activities (or “themes”) that neighbors participated in, as they get to know each other as part of the PNA Village Pod program.
+This is just one of the activities (or “themes”) that neighbors engaged in as they get to know each other as part of the PNA Village Pod program.

-The PNA Village is a program that galvanizes volunteer services and social connections to help older adults to stay in their own homes as they age.
-The Village introduced Pods in 2018 in an effort to encourage friendship and connection among neighbors in geographical proximity.
+The PNA Village program galvanizes volunteer services and social connections to help older adults to stay in the homes they love as they age.
+The Village introduced Pods in 2018 in an effort to encourage friendship and connection among members in geographical proximity.

 Donna and Linda are co-organizers of one of the first Pods—the North Ballard Pod—that started the same year.
 Some combination of the eight members meets every second Friday (either in-person outdoors or Zoom, depending on preference).
 At the heart of the gatherings is a dedication to including everyone so that folks can get to know each other in a fun, non-threatening way.

 Organizing this social time around “themes” (like the coin jar-inspired storytelling) really took off when Zoom meetings started.
 Themes help guide and generate rich conversation.

 “All of our members have been able to share, even people who are a little bit more shy.
 Everyone is glad to know that every second Friday of the month, we meet.
 That’s the ‘connecting’ part that’s important—the really getting to know people on a different level,” Donna explains of the North Ballard Pod.